-What kind of weather can you expect when you visit Denali National Park in Alaska?
-Most visitors come to the park in the summer when daytime temperatures are usually in the 50s and 60s, although they can climb to 90F.
+Most visitors come to Denali National Park in Alaska in the summer when daytime temperatures are usually in the 50s and 60s, although they can climb to 90F.
 These cool 10 to 20 degrees overnight for a daily temperature range of about 22 degrees in summer.

 Here are the averages by month so you can get an idea of what conditions to expect.
 Keep in mind that the length of day and night varies far more than you may be used to in the lower 48 states.

 The nights are much longer in the winter while the period of darkness is very short during the summer.

 It is smart to dress in layers with a shirt, insulating layer of a vest or wool shirt, and a waterproof/windproof jacket.
 This allows you to put on and take off a layer for comfort during the day.